WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

 *“I’m afraid of losing my followers”*

-*The Problem.* If your best friend is sufficiently troublesome, the local government might delete his social media account entirely.
+*The Problem.* If Best Friend is sufficiently troublesome, the local government might delete his social media account entirely.
 This could cost him all the connections and relationship that he’s built on the social media network.

-*The Solution.* Your best friend created his social media account using his self-sovereign identity, fundamentally linking them.
+*The Solution.* Best Friend created his social media account using his self-sovereign identity, fundamentally linking them.
 His western followers tended to do the same, while his local followers only have localized accounts.
 If his local social media account is deleted, he